 Lhota has since announced that the MTA plans to ask the city to cough up more funding to help fix the subway system.
 The move came a day before another train derailment, this one in Brighton Beach, snarled service for hours, though no injuries were reported.

-At the end of the day, this is a matter of politics, Burina said.
+The matter is one of politics, Burina said.
 “I think that elected officials in Albany are potential allies in making this an issue.”

 And while Cuomo indeed runs the MTA, there are a host of lawmakers who could be making the issues commuters face daily more of a priority.